 As any breastfeeding parent can attest, you can’t make a child want to nurse.
 Breastfeeding is not accomplished through force.
 An extended breastfeeding relationship is — at the core — one that must be mutual, with both baby and parent as willing participants.

 Can extended breastfeeding affect your child’s emotional development?

 Many critics allege that breastfeeding is harmful to a child’s development or psychological well-being.
 They claim it makes children needy, stunts their independence, and makes them have trouble separating from their parents.

 However, there isn’t proof to support that claim.
-As the American Academy of Family Physicians (AAFP) states, “There is no evidence that extended breastfeeding is harmful to mother or child.”
-In fact, the AAFP goes a step further and claims that nursing beyond infancy can lead to “better social adjustment” for children.
+As the American Academy of Family Physicians (AAFP) states, “There is no evidence that extended breastfeeding is harmful to parent or child.”

 The Academy of American Pediatrics (AAP) has a similar stance, explaining that breastfeeding offers “significant health and developmental benefits for the child” and that there is “no evidence of psychologic or developmental harm from breastfeeding into the third year of life or longer.”

 Nursing older babies and children comes with a different set of challenges than nursing a baby.
 Here are a few of the challenges breastfeeding parents encounter most, as well as how to deal with them.